 The Inca Empire

 The Inca were a powerful civilization that developed in the Andes Mountains along the west coast of South America.
-The mountain ranges helped protect their city-states and allow for a well-developed government and society.
-The empire thrived in this region from about 1200-1532.
+The Andes tall mountains helped protect their city-states and allow for a well-developed government and society to grow over many years.
+The Inca empire thrived in this region from about 1200-1532.

 The Inca Empire was ruled by an emperor known as the Sapa Inca, meaning “sole ruler”.
 Manco Capac was the first Sapa Inca and established the Kingdom of Cuzco around the year 1200.
 The city of Cuzco was the capital of the Inca Empire.